lemlac/mulem/docs/reference.md

 - `lhs <<= rhs` &mdash; `lhs = lhs << rhs` &mdash; bitshift left assignment
 - `lhs >>= rhs` &mdash; `lhs = lhs >> rhs` &mdash; bitshift right assignment
 - `lhs ++= rhs` &mdash; `lhs = lhs ++ rhs` &mdash; append to an array (not allowed if `lhs` is a fixed length array)

+If you want to inline these operators, you can use `as` instead for example `(i + 1) as i`.
+This is not recommend because it could be a source of confusion and bugs.
+Instead it's recommend to put all assignment statements on their own seperate lines for clarity.

 ## Basic Bindings